meker12/commerce-channels.en/help/amazon-sales-channel/store-integration-settings.md

 ---
 title: Store Integration Settings
+description: After you complete the Amazon Sales Channel onboarding process, review and configure the store integration settings through the Amazon Store Dashboard
 ---

 # Store integration settings

-After integrating your store, review and configure the integration settings store through the Amazon Store Dashboard.
+After integrating your store, review and configure the store integration settings through the Amazon Store Dashboard.
 These settings display for **Inactive** and **Active** stores.
 Here you can change the name of your Amazon store and the email address you associated with the store during store integration.

 ## Modify store integration settings